 By COGwriter

-A reader of the COGwriter.com website asked me which laws were nailed to the cross.
-I presume that the questioner had felt that the Bible in some places teaches that certain laws were nailed to the cross.
+A reader of the COGwriter.com website asked me which laws were "nailed to the cross."
+I presume that the questioner had felt that various translations of the Bible in some places teach that certain laws were nailed to the cross.
 But is that what the Bible teaches?

-Do Christians need to observe laws like the ten commandments?
+Do Christians need to observe laws like the Ten Commandments?
 Were they "nailed to the cross"?
+Are the laws of God a burden or righteousness?

-What were the laws of the Levitical priesthood and the old covenant?
+What were the laws or regulations of the Levitical priesthood and the old covenant?
 What is the new covenant?
 Doesn't Colossians 2:17 apply?

 There is only one only scripture that uses the "nailed it to the cross" expression (AV/NKJ), it is Colossians 2:13-14, in which Paul states,